alexgerdes/ask2elle/docs/Weekly.md

 A possible speed up
 Right, we access uniplate functions for `CoreProgram` via `Data` instance.
 According to the hoogle page, by adding `Uniplate` instance supports, functions could have 5x perfromance. <- dont think this is possibile any more, as this requires contributing to GHC directly, or do orphan instances work in this case?

+---
+1. Did Matilda consider using `deBruijnize` when writing her own Similar instance?
+2. What's wrong with the error in `BinderEquality.hs`?
+3. Should we consider running `inlineBinds` multiple times?
+4. What's the ideal way to handle impossible case?